Biography

 Other

-Wes has received numerous grants and awards over his career, including funding from the Australia Council for the Arts, Arts Queensland and the Art Gallery of New South Wales.
-He was appointed as a peer assessor by the Australia Council for the Arts from 2019-2021, assessing nation-wide individual and institutional grant applications during this period.
+Wes has received numerous grants and awards over his career, including funding from Creative Australia (formerly the Australia Council for the Arts), Arts Queensland, the Art Gallery of New South Wales and the Australian Institute of Art History.
+He was appointed as a peer assessor by Creative Australia from 2019-2021, assessing nation-wide grant applications for individuals and arts organisations.